dgarcia360/workshop-developing-applications-with-NEM/README.md

 By that time, you should have created an account and have received some XEM.
 Then it is time to create a folder for your project.

-Create a new folder named `workshop.
+Create a new folder named `workshop`.

     $> mkdir chainges2018